bruno-lang/bruno-lang.github.io/learn/index.md

 If not set in parentheses `'1 + '2 * '3` will be evaluated left to right resulting in `'9`, not `'7`.

->  Instead of dealing with operator precedence (what is really hard and most of
+>  Instead of dealing with operator precedence (what is hard and most of
 > all ineffectual to memorise) only parentheses have to be applied correctly
 > (what is easy to apply, check and memorise).
-So operators are really just a name alias.
+So operators are a name alias.

 ### Branches and Cases
 There is a single control flow construct directly embedded in a function